 Despite having a modern layout and a then innovative hatchback design, the car was poorly executed, terribly unreliable, and prone to rust.
 Simply, there was nothing royal or majestic in driving an underdeveloped and almost unsafe vehicle.
 Certainly not beautiful enough to be called a princess either!

 If the Pride was a top-of-the-line luxury or sports model, maybe we could understand the logic behind the name.
-Not the case though, as the Pride was the cheapest economy car you could buy from Kia back in the late `80s and `90s, and it wasn’t originally even a Kia product.
-The first-generation Kia Pride was, in fact, a rebadged Ford Festiva or Mazda 121.
+Not the case here though, as the Pride was the cheapest economy car you could buy from Kia back in the late `80s and `90s, and it wasn’t originally even a Kia product.
+The first-generation Kia Pride was in fact, a rebadged Ford Festiva and Mazda 121.
 Its kind of hard to comprehend why the marketing strategists decided to give this very ambitious name to a vehicle that they didn’t even make!
 Maybe somewhere somebody was proud to have this car, but for most customers, “pride” isn’t something that is usually connected with Kia models.

-That is precisely why Chrysler choose this name for its line of upscale sedans produced from 1992 till 2002.
-Whilst it had a v6 engine and mimicked the “cab-forward” design of the plane, it was a big, front-wheel-drive, four-door plasticky thing.
+That is precisely why Chrysler choose this name for its line of upscale sedans produced from 1992 to 2002.
+Whilst it had a v6 engine and mimicked the cab-forward design of the plane, it was a big, front-wheel-drive, four-door plasticky thing.
 To be fair though, it was a unique design with some thought put into it for sure.
 The 90s were a bit Concorde mad though, presumably because it was supposed to herald a new era for travel.
 Shame it never worked out that way!